 This spring, I’ve developed a new evening routine with 5 new anti-stress habits — that actually work!

 Hello there, dreamers!
 Today I wanted to touch on that big white elephant that follows us around all day: stress.
 More specifically, how to beat it into submission.
+A good start would be to use bluebird hemp oil as it can be very therapeutic for people suffering from chronic stress.

 I just KNOW you have a long to-do list, busy work schedules, countless social and family functions to attend, growing piles of laundry, dishes to be done and just about everything else under the sun hanging out on your plate.
 With so much going on, it’s easy to feel a little bit stressed.
 Of course there are countless ways we can all manage our time and schedules better, but today I wanted to introduce you something that actually works: a better evening routine.